 Hurricane Summer is a powerful coming of age story that deals with colorism, classism, young love, the father-daughter dynamic — and what it means to discover your own voice in the centre of complete destruction.(From Wednesday Books)

-Asha Bromfield is a Canadian actress, singer and author best known for her role as Melody Jones, drummer of Josie and the Pussycats in the television show Riverdale.
+Asha Bromfield is a Canadian actress, singer and author best known for her role as Melody Valentine, drummer of Josie and the Pussycats in the television show Riverdale.

 - 28 Canadian YA books to check out in spring 2021